Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 4. Specify the destination folder to clone to and select 'Open' when asked 'Would you like to open the cloned directory?'
 5. Use `View` menu 'Explorer' and select the file `vcpkg-configuration.json`.
 This file instructs [Microsoft vcpkg](https://github.com/microsoft/vcpkg-tool#vcpkg-artifacts) to install the prerequisite artifacts required for building the solution and installs therefore:

-    - CMSIS-Toolbox 2.2.0
+    - CMSIS-Toolbox 2.6.1
-    - cmake 3.25.2
+    - cmake 3.28.4
-    - ninja 1.10.2
+    - ninja 1.12.0
-    - arm-none-eabi-gcc 12.2.1-mpacbti (GNU Arm Embedded Toolchain 12.2.1)
+    - arm-none-eabi-gcc 13.3.1-mpacbti (GNU Arm Embedded Toolchain 13.3.1)

 > **Note:**
 >
 > In case vcpkg shows an error in the VSCode status bar, you can see further information in the `vcpkg` output.

-Once the tools are installed you may use the [CMSIS-Toolbox commands](build-tools.md) in a **Terminal** window of VS Code.
-If the terminal icon shows a yellow triangle with exclamation mark, you have to start a new terminal for the environment settings updates triggered by the vcpkg activation to be reflected in the terminal.
+Once the tools are installed, you may use the [CMSIS-Toolbox commands](build-tools.md) in a **Terminal** window of VS Code.
+If the terminal icon shows a yellow triangle with exclamation mark, you have to start a new terminal.
+This ensures that the environment settings updates triggered by the vcpkg activation are reflected in the terminal.

 Alternatively use `View` and open the `CMSIS` Extension.
 Then use the `Build` buttons to translate the project, flash your connected board and/or launch a debug connection.